solana-foundation/developer-content/content/guides/advanced/build-a-complete-crowdfund-dapp.md

 };
 ```

-Withdrawing from a Campaign To withdraw from a campaign, use the following code:
+Withdrawing from a Campaign.
+To withdraw from a campaign, use the following
+code:

 ```js
 const withdrawFromCampaign = async publicKey => {